-What is the Somatosensory Cortex?
+What Is the Somatosensory Cortex?

+Each section of the somatosensory cortex is arranged so that a particular area receives sensory information from a certain part of the body.
 Areas of the body that are more sensitive, such as the hands and lips, take up more space in the cortex than others.

-Symptoms of Somatosensory Damage
+Secondary Effects of Somatosensory Damage

 Loss of Proprioception